 The Picture of Dorian Gray by Oscar Wilde

-Wilde’s only novel was first published in 1890 and is widely considered one of the best Irish novels ever written.
-The story follows Dorian Gray, a young man who makes a deal with his soul in exchange for youth and beauty.
+Wilde’s sole novel, published in 1890, is widely regarded as one of the best Irish novels ever written.
+The narrative revolves around Dorian Gray, a young man who trades his soul for perpetual youth and beauty.

 Angela’s Ashes by Frank McCourt